GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Abstract

 \section{Abstract}

 Cosmological $N$-body simulations of galaxies operate at the level of ``star particles" with a mass resolution on the scale of thousands of solar masses.
 Turning these simulations into stellar mock catalogs requires ``upsampling" the star particles into individual stars following the same phase-space density.
-In this paper, we demonstrate that normalizing flows provide a viable upsampling method that greatly improves on conventionally-used kernel smoothing algorithms such as \enbid{}.
-We demonstrate our flow-based upsampling technique, dubbed \GalaxyFlow{}, on a neighborhood of the Solar location in two simulated galaxies: Auriga~6 and h277.
-By eye, \GalaxyFlow{} produces stellar distributions that are smoother than \enbid{}-based methods and more closely match the \Gaia{} DR3 catalog.
-For a quantitative comparison of generative model performance, we introduce a novel multi-model classifier test.
-Using this classifier test, we show that \GalaxyFlow{} more accurately estimates the density of the underlying star particles than previous methods.
+In this paper, we introduce two new upsampling methods.
+First, we describe \GalaxyFlow{}, a sophisticated upsampling method that utilizes normalizing flows to both estimate the stellar phase space density and sample from it.
+Second, we improve on existing upsamplers based on adaptive kernel density estimation, using maximum likelihood estimation to fine-tune the bandwidth for such algorithms in a way that improves both the density estimation accuracy and upsampling results.
+We demonstrate our upsampling techniques on a neighborhood of the Solar location in two simulated galaxies: Auriga~6 and h277.
+Both yield smooth stellar distributions that closely resemble the stellar densities seen in the \Gaia{} DR3 catalog.
+Furthermore, we introduce a novel multi-model classifier test to compare the accuracy of different upsampling methods quantitatively.
+This test confirms that \GalaxyFlow{} more accurately estimates the density of the underlying star particles than methods based on kernel density estimation, at the cost of being more computationally intensive.